forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 1. **Define involved users and roles of the story**
     * Check the stories that are present in the story and understand what they do.
-    * Understand what users are involed in the story and if they are relavant to it.
+    * Understand what users are involved in the story and if they are relavant to it.

 2. **Create a Test Script**
     * Using the Description of the story define the problem and solution of the story.